 - The ADCS Board of Directors - including the five Honorary Officers of the Association (President, Vice President, Honorary Secretary, Honorary Treasurer and Immediate Past President)

 - The Chairs of each of the Association’s Policy Committees

 - The Chair of the Association’s Research Group

 - The Chair of the ADCS Associates Network and

 - Representatives from the regions – either two, three or four depending on the number of local authorities in the region.

 Further information regarding how the Association operates can be found in the The ADCS Ltd Memorandum and Articles of Association.

-The current President of the Association is Alison Michalska, Corporate Director for Children and Adults at Nottingham City Council.
+The current President of the Association is Stuart Gallimore, Director of Children’s Services at East Sussex County Council.

 2016-17: Dave Hill, Essex County Council